LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

-### version TO ADD
+### version 0.31.5
-*Released*: TBD
+*Released*: 20 May 2020
-Fix for List Designer issues targeting LabKey release 20.3
+Fix for List Designer issues targeting LK release 20.3
     - Issue 40373: List designer fails to save any changes after the list's name has been edited

 ### version 0.31.4